Creating Wedding Budget for First-Timers

+Creating a wedding budget is not an easy task.
 One of the first things any wedding planning checklist or book will tell you to do when planning your wedding is to set a budget.
 However, planning a wedding is not like buying a car or planning a vacation.
-The cost of each piece of the wedding isn’t something you can just look up to get an idea of what to expect to spend.
+The cost of servies varies by season and market.
+And the cost of each piece of the wedding isn’t something you can look up online.
 We want to change this and help couples be as informed as possible when deciding how much to spend and how to allocate their budget.

 The number of guests you invite, and the formality of the celebration, will also contribute to the cost of the wedding.
-The larger your wedding, the more space you will need, the more chairs and tables you will have to rent, and the more mouths you will have to feed.
-A backyard wedding with simple flowers, buffet, and disposable plates and napkins will be less expensive than a formal affair in a ballroom with a plated dinner and rented linens.
+The larger your wedding, the more space you will need.
+You will also need to rent more chairs and tables, and you will have more mouths to feed.
+A backyard wedding with simple flowers, buffet, and disposable plates and napkins could be less expensive than a formal affair in a ballroom with a plated dinner and rented linens.

 Your budget should be a range you would like to stay in, not a set number.
 Once you have an idea of how much you would like to spend, you should consider which aspects of the wedding are most important to you.
 That will allow you to allocate more money to those while saving on other areas.
 Don’t forget you’ll need to include the cost of your marriage license, wedding insurance, taxes, tips, and vendor gratuities in your budget as well!